1939 North Cornwall by-election

 The 1939 North Cornwall by-election was a parliamentary by-election held on 13 July 1939 for the House of Commons constituency of North Cornwall.

 Previous MP

-The seat had become vacant when the constituency's Liberal Member of Parliament, the Rt Hon.
-Sir Francis Dyke Acland, Bt. died.
+The seat had become vacant when the constituency's Liberal Member of Parliament, Francis Dyke Acland died.
 Acland was first elected for this seat in the 1932 North Cornwall by-election and retained it until his death.